lukeclifton/shopify-app-template-node-nestjs/README.md

-# Shopify App Template - Node
+# Shopify App Template - Node / NestJS

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
+This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node, [NestJS](https://nestjs.com) and [React](https://react.dev).
 It contains the basics for building a Shopify app.

 Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).